LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="MFAValidateOTPByPhone-put-">MFA Validate OTP (PUT)</h4>
- This API is used to login via Multi-factor authentication by passing the One Time Password received via SMS [More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/multi-factor-authentication/sms-authenticator/mfa-validate-otp/)
+ This API is used to login via Multi-factor authentication by passing the One Time Password received via SMS

 ```java